-Council spending by department was within budget and reflects sound financial management and budgetary control.
+Up to March 2020, when the impacts of the global Covid-19 pandemic were being felt in the UK, Council spending by department was expected to be slightly below the budget.
+Despite the requirement to close the Geoff Moulder Leisure Centre and the cessation of car parking charges during late March, the revenue outturn position was contained within the original net budget amount.
 The graphs below show where we get our money from, and how it is spent on behalf of the Borough's residents and service users.

-What services the money was spent on -
+What service areas the money was spent on -

 Financial Services includes the administration of Housing Benefits.
-The Council paid in approximately £17m in rent allowances to private tenants/landlords during 2018/19.
+The Council paid approximately £14m in rent allowances to private tenants/landlords during 2019/20.
 This is set to decrease in the coming years, as Universal Credit is further rolled out.